Troubled Boeing stays close to the ground at a major UK air show

 “Hopefully, a new CEO next year will make that horrible situation better, but until then, people are just focused on circling the wagons and doing what they can to keep the company functioning,” said Richard Aboulafia, a longtime aerospace analyst and now a consultant at AeroDynamic Advisory.
 “It’s a tragedy and an embarrassment, but hopefully this air show will be remembered as the darkness before the dawn.”

-Boeing’s “customers have been very supportive,” said Pope, who’s a successor to Calhoun.
-But “It still doesn’t take away the reality that we’ve disappointed them.
+Boeing’s “customers have been very supportive,” said Pope, a possible successor to Calhoun.
+But “it still doesn’t take away the reality that we’ve disappointed them.
 And we’ve impacted their business.”

 “We are a stable company,” she said.